-The following table lists the different types of segments that can be processed by XLINK:
+This table lists the different types of segments that can be processed by XLINK:

 Segment type Description STACK Allocated from high to low addresses by default.
 The aligned segment size is subtracted from the load address before allocation, and successive segments are placed below the preceding segment.
 RELATIVE Allocated from low to high addresses by default.
 COMMON All segment parts are located at the same address.
-Tull 2.
-All and an and